 5.40pm: It’s Wednesday evening so it means only one thing, a badminton tournament with work.
 Tonight there are eight of us, one partner, a solicitor, and a few trainees and paralegals.
 I hope my team wins… again!

 Telephone: 01775 842500

 Who we are: At Roythornes, we have been putting our clients first for over 80 years.
 By really getting to know their strengths, ambitions and concerns, we are better able to support and guide them, becoming their trusted advisors.
 We offer a powerful breadth and depth of legal expertise; we look at the big picture while getting the detail right.
 We embrace our individual talents while operating as one team.

-What we do: Our clients include major blue-chip companies, family businesses and private estates and high-net-worth individuals, based locally, nationally and internationally.
-Our expertise spans the agricultural, food, property and energy sectors, as well as having exceptionally strong private client and commercial/corporate law departments.
+What we do: Our clients include major blue-chip companies, family businesses, private estates and high-net-worth individuals, based locally, nationally and internationally.
+Our expertise spans the agricultural, food, property and energy sectors, as well as having strong private client and commercial/corporate law departments.

 What we are looking for: We are looking for bright individuals who want a great career in law with Roythornes, who want to do exceptional work rather than just the everyday.
 They need to have the ambition and drive to make it happen.
 We are looking for trainees who will care about our clients and want to make long-term relationships, growing their work through referrals.

 What you'll do:We are a partner-led firm and the trainees will have exceptional learning and development and supervision.
 Working alongside some of the leading experts in their fields the trainees will be exposed to complex, challenging work that will help them grow into the best they can be.
-We have our own agri-academy, regular lunch and learn, at home with... alongside many external training providers.
-We are also growing our mentoring scheme and fully committed to the blended learning approach.
+We have our own Agri-academy and business development academy, regular lunch and learns, at home withs... alongside many externally run training schemes, including a leadership programme.
+We are fully committed to the blended learning approach.